 With RealTraffic you create in an easy way realistic looking traffic scenes.
 The simulation is based on the Intelligent Driver Model (IDM), developed by the TU Dresden.

 RealTraffic simulates human driving behavior, which can be influenced by a few simple parameters.

-Using the free Car Rig Helper and the automatic setup function, vehicles can be quick and easy integrated.
+Using the free Car Rig Helper and the automatic setup function, vehicles can be integrated quickly and easily.